 Show your support – sign our petition!

-Learn more about AB 1199 here, and sign up for Local 47 Action Alerts to stay posted to future developments on this and other news that affects California musicians.
+Get involved!
+Sign up for Local 47 Action Alerts or call 323.993.3143 to stay posted to future developments on this and other news that affects California musicians.